joaconstrictor/Cyber-Defense/Tier-1/tier-one-walkthrough.md

 ![exiftool](https://github.com/joaconstrictor/Cyber-Defense/blob/main/Tier-1/images/exiftool.png)

-2. To further analyze this file I used oleid.
+2. To further analyze this file I used oleid (https://github.com/decalage2/oletools/wiki/oleid).
 This displays the file properties, such as the presence of malicious macros.

 •	command: